 What’s the Difference Between the NYSE and Nasdaq?

 The Nasdaq is a much younger competitor.
 It’s an all-electronic stock exchange that started in 1971.
-The exchange trades nearly 2 billion shares a day for some 3,300 companies, but is best known for being a hub for high-tech firms and high-growth but risky companies.
+The exchange features more than 3,300 companies, and is best known for being a hub for high-tech firms and high-growth but risky companies.

 Both Nasdaq and the NYSE open for trading at 9:30 a.m. and close at 4 p.m.
 Eastern Time.